Kelvin96-Analyst/SQL-Analysis-Project/README.md

 ```

 #### 8. All states with Flour Production in April 2020,even if they didn’t produce any flour in April of 2020? (including zero).
+Listed all states with their flour production in April 2020 (even if zero), supporting a cross-commodity production report for that period.
 ```sql
 SELECT s.state_name,
        SUM(f.value) AS total_flour_apr_2020